 Zero Waste for a Week Challenge

-The Challenge encourages people to shift their behaviour to avoid waste, rather than simply recycling, reusing or disposing of it.
+The Challenge encourages people to shift their behaviour to avoid waste, especially food waste, rather than simply recycling, reusing or disposing of it.

 Avoiding waste is a better strategy because it leads to savings in the energy, water and resources used to extract raw materials, transport and produce food items, and for packaging.

-Why run a Zero Waste for a Week Challange?
+Why do a Zero Waste for a Week Challenge?

 Around 30,000 tonnes of waste goes to landfill annually in Moreland - that’s around 525 kilograms per household per year and enough to fill 11 Olympic sized swimming pools.

-A total of 78 households took part in the 2013 Challenge.
-According to those who responded to the evaluation survey the Challenge was a success with all respondents managing to reduce the amount of waste in their garbage bin at the completion of the Challenge.
+According to those who responded to the evaluation survey in 2013, all respondents managed to reduce the amount of waste in their garbage bin at the completion of the Challenge.

 Turn food waste into food for your garden

-The average household garbage bin is between 30 and 40 per cent full of food waste.
-If you do not already have one you can purchase a compost bin or worm farm from Council, available at wholesale prices with free delivery, or visit CERES or your local nursery or hardware store to purchase one.
+Alternatively if you want to keep your food waste local and benefit from using your compost on the garden, you can purchase a compost bin or worm farm from Council.
+These are available at wholesale prices with free delivery or visit CERES or your local nursery or hardware store to purchase one.

 Ditch the plastic bags

-Most people by now have cottoned on to reusable shopping bags.
+Most people by now have now started using reusable shopping bags.
 This is a positive step for the environment however many people are still using single use plastic bags for their fruit and vegetables at the supermarket.
-Try using Fregie Sacks or other bags that you can reuse when buying your loose items at the store.
+Try using resuable bags when buying your loose items at the store.

 Getting your daily caffeine hit

-Cutting down on waste means cutting down on disposables, which means breaking the take away coffee habit.
-Try sitting in and enjoying your coffee or carry a reusable coffee cup such as the Keep Cup with you.
-This reusable cup is small and light so you can take it with you everywhere and never be caught out when coffee calls.
+Cutting down on waste means cutting down on disposables, which means breaking the take-away coffee habit.
+Try sitting in and enjoying your coffee or carry a reusable coffee cup with you.
+Reusable cups are small and light so you can take one with you everywhere and never be caught out when coffee calls.